Child Custody/Visitation Guidance from Fairfax Child Custody Attorney: Afsana Chowdhury

 Child custody matters are usually the most litigated and most difficult part of any divorce case.
 Parents’ top priority is to make sure their children receive the proper guidance and support – both financial and personal.
-The primary focus of custody and visitation should always be what is in the best interest of the children.
+The primary focus of custody and visitation should always be what is in the best interests of the children.
 Contests often center around which parent is the better parent, which often escalates into finding fault with the other parent.
 A Fairfax child custody attorney from the Law Office of Afsana Chowdhury will help you focus on your children first and present you to the court as a caring and responsible parent with your children’s best interests in mind.

-The parties may try to resolve issues of custody and visitation without litigation but sometimes when they are unable to agree, these issues are decided by the court or by mediation.
+The parties may try to resolve issues of custody and visitation without litigation, but sometimes when they are unable to agree, these issues are decided by the court or through mediation.
 Having the right attorney can ensure that you are able to get the best result possible for yourself and your children.
-Sometimes a court psychologist or psychiatrist will be asked to make a formal review.
-Other times, our firm will hire a private psychologist to evaluate the children and parents.
-Custody and visitation actions are usually between the biological parents, but they can also involve step-parents, grandparents and guardians who may stand in the place of the parent.
-In any case, the child’s best interest will always be the primary focus in any custody dispute.
+Custody and visitation actions are usually between the biological parents, but they can also involve step-parents, grandparents, and guardians who may stand in the place of the parent.
+In any case, the child’s best interests will always be the primary focus in any custody dispute.

-Legal custody refers to who will make the major decisions for the child.
-These decisions include the child’s religious upbringing, which school the child attends, who monitors their homework, how the child will be disciplined, and how health issues of the child will be handled.
+Legal custody refers to who will make the major decisions for the welfare of the child.
+These decisions center around religious upbringing, education, and health care.
 A parent may have sole legal custody, making all decisions for the benefit of the child, or both parents may have joint legal custody where they decide the child’s welfare and upbringing together.

-Physical custody determines which parent the child will physically stay with.
-Typically the child lives with one parent year-round and stays with the other parent during visitation periods.
-In this situation one parent is said to have primary physical custody while the other parent gets visitation.
+Physical custody refers to the time the child spends with each parent.
+Typically, the child lives with one parent year-round and stays with the other parent during visitation periods.
+In this situation, one parent is said to have primary physical custody while the other parent has visitation.
 Physical custody can also be shared where parents have more equal time with the child.
 If both parents live in the same school district and the parents get along, then a shared physical custody arrangement may work.
 The court is required to look at many factors when deciding physical custody of a child.

 Visitation, also called parenting time or custodial time, refers to a time-sharing plan.
-The starting point for most visitation arrangements is that the parent who does not have physical custody sees the children on alternate weekends, alternate holidays and during vacation.
+The starting point for most visitation arrangements is that the parent who does not have primary physical custody sees the children on alternate weekends, alternate holidays, and during vacation.
 The specific schedules will focus on the needs of the children and may also account for parents’ work schedules and the distance required to travel for visitation time.
-Visitation agreements and orders should have as much detail as possible such as specific dates and times, contingency plans for emergencies and address whose responsibility it is to pick up and drop off the children.
+Visitation agreements and orders should have as much detail as possible such as specific dates and times, contingency plans for emergencies, and address whose responsibility it is to pick up and drop off the children.